Skip to main content

 How It Works

-• After 10 requests in one second, subsequent requests return 429
+• After exceeding your RPS limit, subsequent requests return 429

-The 10 req/s limit applies across ALL your requests.
-If you make 10 profile requests in one second, you cannot make any posts requests until the next second.
+Your RPS limit applies across ALL your requests.
+If you make 20 profile requests in one second (with a 20 RPS limit), you cannot make any posts requests until the window slides.

 Monthly Quota Limiting

-Total requests allowed per month based on your plan:
+Total credits allowed per month based on your plan:

 • Enterprise Plan: Custom limits